redpencilio/ldes-consumer-service/README.md

 - `LDES_TIMESTAMP_PATH` [string]: the predicate to be used to find the timestamp of an object, default: `prov:generatedAtTime`)
 - `LDES_VERSION_OF_PATH` [string]: the predicate to be used to find the link to the non version object, default: `dcterms:isVersionOf`)
 - `LOG_SPARQL_ALL` [boolean]: log executed SPARQL queries (default: `false`)
+- `LDES_LOGGING_LEVEL` [string]: log level used by underlying ldes client library (default: 'info') (possible values: 'error', 'warn', 'info', 'debug', 'trace')
 - `MU_APPLICATION_GRAPH` [string]: The graph where the data should be ingested. (default: see [semantic.works default graph](https://github.com/mu-semtech/mu-javascript-template/blob/d3281b8dff24502919a75147f7737b83d4dd724f/Dockerfile#L8))
 - `MU_SPARQL_ENDPOINT` [string]: SPARQL endpoint to connect to, defaults to 'http://database:8890/sparql'
-- `REPLACE_VERSIONS` [boolean]: boolean which indicates whether to remove old versions of a resource when adding a new version or not (default: `true`)
+- `REPLACE_VERSIONS` [boolean]: boolean which indicates whether to remove old versions of a resource when adding a new version or not (default: `false`)
+- `SAVE_ALL_VERSIONS_IGNORING_TIMESTAMP_DATA` [boolean]: boolean which indicates that we want to save all entries from the ldes stream, even if a version in the stream has an earlier timestamp than one already saved. (default: `false`)
 - `RUNONCE` [boolean]: set to true to run the consumer only once (e.g. when running the service as a Kubernetes CronJob). (default: `false`)
 - `SPARQL_AUTH_PASSWORD` [string]: provide a passwords to be used in a digest auth to be sent to the SPARQL endpoint.
 - `SPARQL_AUTH_USER` [string]: (optional) provide a username to be used in a digest auth to be sent to the SPARQL endpoint.